 Learning more about wine and cheese pairings is similar to using a wine aroma kit.
 At first, you’ll be overwhelmed by all the combination possibilities, but you’ll discover which flavors match the right foods-it's similar to discovering lamb wine pairings.
 The best wine and cheese pairings come together with practice as much as with studying.

 Use blog posts like this one to guide your dinner party planning or menu engineering.
-You can get a head start with pairings the experts use and become more creative from there.
+You can get a head start with drink and food pairings the experts use and become more creative from there.